Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Bowling Green Stats and Trends

-- The Falcons covered the spread in their only game when underdogs by 31 points or more.
+- This season, the Falcons won ATS in their only game as an underdog of 31 points or more.

-- Bowling Green's games this season have not hit the over yet in three opportunities.
+- Bowling Green's games this year have not gone over any of three set point totals.

-- In games that Bowling Green picks up more than 299.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Bowling Green picks up over 299.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year the Falcons have three turnovers, two fewer than the Golden Gophers have takeaways (5).
+- The Falcons have turned the ball over three times, two fewer times than the Golden Gophers have forced turnovers (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.